Rustam-Warwick/d3-gnn/README.md

 - **GNNEmbeddingLayerTrainingPlugin**: Trainer plugin for intermediate gnn embedding layers
 ### Partitioner
 - **BasePartitioner**: Base class for all partitioners
-### Serializers
-Some Java Types are not serializable(Converted into byte stream).
-All Custom Serializers are implemented here.
-They follow Flink's own tutorial on how to extend Flink Types.
 ### Storage
 Storage is central process function of gnn layers.
 Storage is responsible for storing GraphElements
 - **BaseStorage**: Defines the main interfaces and common logic for storage.